Ease Of Use9.0/10

 Adjustments like AI sky replacements, sunrays, glow effects, film grain, matte looks, and fog are just a few tools you can find under the creative tab.
 Luminar truly makes the editing process easier than ever with more advanced controls and AI technology that will make you fall off your chair in disbelief.
 It really is that good.

-The New Features In Luminar 4
+The New And Improved Features In Luminar 4

 Whether you’re completely new to Luminar or are currently using Luminar 3, here are some notable additions and upgrades in Skylum Luminar 4 you’ll want to hear about.